Skip to main content

 3. Complete and submit the final evaluation on student progress for your old employer using the Form I-983 you completed with them.
 This is the bottom box on page 5.
 Instructions on how to submit this are located on the bottom of this page under the "Submitting Final Evaluation When Changing Employers" heading.
 This final evaluation is in addition to the ongoing 6-month participation reports you must complete (see FAQ below).

-What else am I required to report to the OGE while on STEM OPT?
+What else am I required to report while on STEM OPT?

 In addition to employment changes outlined in the FAQ above, you must also:

-1. Report address changes and employer changes to the OGE within 10 days.
+1. Report address changes and employer changes to the international student portal within 10 days.
 The process for reporting this is the same as it was for your initial period of OPT (see the OPT reporting information here).

 2. Complete STEM participations reports every 6 months and student evaluations every 12 months.
 Directions on how to complete those reports are below.